Year of Call: England & Wales: 2013; New York (Not Practising) 2013

 Hugo practises in all areas of Chambers’ work.
-He is currently instructed in a number of matters before the Commercial Court and Chancery Division, the Competition Appeals Tribunal and in arbitration, including Sainsbury’s v MasterCard and Morrison’s v MasterCard (The Lawyer’s Top 20 Cases for 2016).
-He acts and advises on a range of commercial issues including banking, insolvency, insurance, and the conflict of laws, and on competition and EU law matters ranging from follow-on damages, to State aid, and pharmaceuticals regulation.
+He appears frequently in trials and appeals in the High Court, the Competition Appeal Tribunal and the Court of Appeal, and in arbitration.
+He acts and advises on a range of commercial issues including banking, insolvency, insurance, and the conflict of laws, and on competition and regulatory disputes ranging from follow-on damages to excessive pricing, and from pharmaceuticals regulation to State aid.
 Hugo is interested in asylum and refugee law, and legal responses to climate change, and acts pro bono for several NGOs in these fields.

 Prior to transferring to the bar, Hugo was as an Associate in the London office of Dechert LLP, in the International Disputes section, with an extensive practice in complex trans-national commercial litigation and arbitration.
 Hugo originally qualified in Western Australia, where he regularly appeared in superior courts, including the High Court of Australia.